 Several years – and multiple projects across brand, signage, digital and print – later, Dean & Reddyhoff were on the verge of an exciting merger that would see them go from a south coast dominant brand to truly national around the United Kingdom, with 11 marinas and an appetite for more… An extensive branding and identity project was undertaken by London agency Simple Truth, unpicking the differences of the new brand and the collective vision that was to be launched.
-A new name, built on the fun and personality we first established over six years ago, was launched with an all new identity centered around having fun afloat and turning each marina into a destination brand in its own right.
-Our brief was to turn comprehensive guidelines into reality, effectively interpreting the brand’s vision and values with strategic thought and craft.
+A new name was launched with an all new identity centered around having fun afloat and turning each marina into a destination brand in its own right.
+Our brief was to turn comprehensive guidelines into reality, effectively interpreting the brand's vision and strategy with consideration and craft.

 boatfolk was launched…

 Managing a brand rollout across 11 sites with updated signage and print elements (not to mention illustrated town maps, digital assets and much, much more) is challenging enough; but throw in a pandemic, trying to work across design files remotely (if I could sum this up with one word it would be: interesting), and supply chains that were severely hampered, made a tough challenge even tougher.
 A sense of humour with multiple work streams, the entire design team, effective project management, late nights and coffee all combined to deliver our biggest project to date.